larrytheliquid/specjure/README.md

       (ie = "Greetings!" (greet))

 The `ie` macro is similar to `clojure.core/apply`, but the last argument is not a list, and you can pass it macros.
-`ie` closes its environment in a function for later verification, so lets do that.
+`ie` closes its environment in a function for later verification, so let's do that.

 Checking Specs
 --------------